Mazianos/Distanced/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This application is used for tracking the amount of people during transit periods to avoid heavy foot traffic.

 ## Technologies
 Technologies used for this project: